mvtthxw/CloudFormationLab/README.md

 3. EC2
 -amazon linux 2
--EC2 role - permission to download file from S3 only -security group
+-EC2 role - permission for Session Manager and download file from S3 only -security group
 -encrypted volume
+-VPC Endpoints for Session Manager